British Rail Class 69: Project launch

 GBRF stated that the complete rebuild and re-engine of each locomotive is considerably cheaper than purchasing and importing new locomotives from abroad.
-During February 2021, 69001 underwent trials on the Severn Valley Railway prior to its arrival at Eastleigh for painting four months later.
+During February 2021, 69001 underwent trials on the Severn Valley Railway prior to its arrival at Eastleigh Works for painting four months later.
 On 26 May 2021, authorisation was received from the Office of Rail and Road, enabling the first locomotive to go into service two months later.
 The initial contract was for ten units, with an option for six more.
 By January 2023, seven locomotives had reportedly been rebuilt.

 The full fleet of seven locomotives was temporarily withdrawn from service in late January 2023 in order to "investigate faults being reported by drivers".
 GBRf stated that they had "become aware of issues" with the locomotives, and that the period of withdrawal – expected to last for eight weeks – would be used to implement improvements.